 The Federal Trial Practice Seminar (“Seminar”) is a program sponsored by the United States District Court for the District of Delaware and the District of Delaware Chapter of the Federal Bar Association.
 The Seminar is a multi-week instructional trial practice program for lawyers with less than 10 years of practice experience who have an interest in regularly litigating in the District Court.

-The eight Seminar participants will take part in instructional sessions once a week for seven consecutive weeks, beginning in April 2015.
+The eight Seminar participants will take part in instructional sessions once a week for seven consecutive weeks, beginning in April 2019.
 These sessions will take place on Tuesday evenings.
-Each session will be held in a courtroom (or courtrooms) at the United States Courthouse at 844 North King Street in Wilmington.
+Nearly all of the sessions will be held in a courtroom (or courtrooms) at the United States Courthouse at 844 North King Street in Wilmington.
 Sessions will begin at 5:00 p.m. and will end no later than 8:00 p.m.
 These seven Seminar sessions will cover topics including Courtroom Presentation and Demeanor, Opening Statements, Direct Examination, Cross Examination and Closing Statements.

 As noted above, a group of Program Mentors will be an important part of the Seminar.
 These Program Mentors are Delaware-based practitioners with significant experience practicing in Delaware’s District Court.
 These attorneys will be expected to attend all or nearly all of the Seminar sessions and will offer feedback and advice to the participants during each session.